ted-ncg/labs/16-web-mvc-form-transfer-money.md

 **Goal:** Create a link to a Deposit Money Form to deposit money into an account.

-1. Add a link to `/deposit/{id}` from the Account view page.
+1. Add a link to `/deposit/{id}` from the Account **view** page.

    * With static HTML, a link looks like this:

      `<a href="/deposit">Deposit</a>`

-     We want the link to point to `/deposit/3` to take us to the Deposit page for the account with an ID of 3, and point to `/deposit/5` for an account with an ID of 5.
+     For example, you want the link to point to `/deposit/3` to take you to the Deposit page for the account with an ID of 3, and point to `/deposit/5` for an account with an ID of 5.

-   * We need to make the "href" dynamic, which Thymeleaf does through its `th:href` tag.
+   * You need to make the "href" dynamic, similar to what you did in the "All Accounts" page.

+      * Remember, Thymeleaf does this through the `th:href` tag.
         Documentation for that tag can be found here: http://www.thymeleaf.org/doc/articles/standardurlsyntax.html

    * To do this, we need to create a *parameterized* link, which will look similar to the templated path we used in our `GetMapping`.